RahulSingal/rahulsingal.github.io/_pages/index.markdown

 ## Welcome to my website!

 Rahul Singal is based in Chicago and is passionate about technology, art, and life.
-This website showcase's his various pieces of work in a simple user experience sans most modern web design constructs.
-Inspired by Paul Graham.
+This website showcase's his various pieces of work in a simple user experience sans modern web design constructs.

 You will find carefully crafted essays, free-flowing blog posts, and many other forms of creative endeavors.
 Thanks for visiting!